 - header label for column header - width display width of column.
 This does not account for any borders or padding which may be added (e.g pre_line, inter_cell, and post_line).
-Header and data text wrap within this width using word-based wrapping (defaults to actual width of header or 1 if header is blank) - header horiz align horizontal alignment of header cells (defaults to left) - header_vert_align vertical alignment of header cells (defaults to bottom) - data_horiz_align horizontal alignment of data cells (defaults to left) - data vert align vertical alignment of data cells (defaults to top) - max data lines maximum lines allowed in a data cell.
+Header and data text wrap within this width using word-based wrapping (defaults to actual width of header or 1 if header is blank)

+- header_horiz_align horizontal alignment of header cells (defaults to left) - header_vert_align vertical alignment of header cells (defaults to bottom) - style_header_text if True, then the table is allowed to apply styles to the header text, which may conflict with any styles the header already has.
+If False, the header is printed as is.
+Table classes which apply style to headers must account for the value of this flag. (defaults to True) - data_horiz_align horizontal alignment of data cells (defaults to left) - data_vert_align vertical alignment of data cells (defaults to top) - style_data_text if True, then the table is allowed to apply styles to the data text, which may conflict with any styles the data already has.
+If False, the data is printed as is.
+Table classes which apply style to data must account for the value of this flag. (defaults to True) - max_data_lines maximum lines allowed in a data cell.
 If line count exceeds this, then the final line displayed will be truncated with an ellipsis. (defaults to IN-FINITY)

-Raises ValueError if max data lines is less than 1
+Raises ValueError if max_data_lines is less than 1